Dewalt-arch/pimpmykali/README.md

 - cd pimpmykali
 - sudo ./pimpmykali.sh

+# Revision 0.3d
+  - emergency fix to --force, everythign should be functioning now

 # Revision 0.3c:
   - per request kali-root-login enabling prompt has been reworked and reworded to be less confusing and to give the user a better explaniation of what the script is doing at that stage